aldettinger/camel-quarkus-workshop/README.md

 When you have time, we encourage you to have a look at the RSS memory used on startup.
 Unix users could find the command `ps -e -o rss,comm,args | grep "quarkus-run.jar$"` useful.

-As a last step, we just need to stop our Camel Quarkus.
+As a last step, we just need to stop our Camel Quarkus route.
 For instance, by hitting CTRL+C.

 Well done for the JVM mode !
 Let's tackle a more tricky part now.
 In next section, we'll try to compile our Camel Quarkus route as a native executable.

-## Break (5 minutes)

-Let's have a break as the next part is a bit tricky

 ## Part 3 - Quarkus native mode
 Estimate time : 20 minutes

 The Quarkus philosophy is to move as much tasks as possible at build time.
 In this respect, the native mode is going one step further in this direction.
-The native mode is based on a different kind of virtual machine, namely the [SubstrateVM](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/native-image/SubstrateVM/#:~:text=Substrate%20VM%20is%20an%20internal,JVM%20Compiler%20Interface%20(JVMCI).) from the [GraalVM project](https://www.graalvm.org/).
+The native mode is based on a different kind of virtual machine, namely the [SubstrateVM](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/native-image/SubstrateVM/) from the [GraalVM project](https://www.graalvm.org/).

 In native mode, a lot more happen ahead of time.
 For instance, most Java static initializers could be expected to be executed once and for all during the build.
 Indeed, most Java static initializers are performing some tasks that are not runtime dependent.